vmattschool/10a/README.md

 Install it!

-In your start menu, search for "Git Bash"
+In your start menu, search for "Git Bash" <br>_If you don't have Git Bash, you can use cmd.exe too._
 Run the following commands to define your email address and name for later git commands.

 ``git config --global user.email "iskolai.email.cimed@vajdasuli.hu" ``